anthonyc2394/sep11-freedom-project/entries/entry03.md

 ### EDP

-Right now, I'm at step 0 of the Engineering Design Process because I haven't defined a problem yet and hvae only researched my tool for a few months now.
+Right now, I'm at step 0 of the Engineering Design Process because I haven't defined a problem yet and have no idea what to create, but I'm hoping that in my next entry I will have answers.

 ### Skills